Ws041/DeadLetterOffice_Day1/README.md

 Everything is organized by the type of in-game object.
 For example, a letter asset will have its own folder that includes all its associated art, animations, and C# scripts. <br>
 Names such as Republika, Greschnova, and Kastavye refer to the three major nations inside of the game's worldbuilding.
 The player works at a dead letter office in Republika.
 ## Procedural Generation Scripts
-An important aspect of this game is its procedural generation system. _MainDataset.cs_ stores all prefabs of mail types, stamps, and letters to be pieced together when a new mail is generated.
+An important aspect of this game is its procedural generation system. <br>
+* _MainDataset.cs_ stores all prefabs of mail types, stamps, and letters to be pieced together.
 Each nation has its own unique mail color, shape, and letter content.
-There are methods to instantiate custom mails, thus is weighing probability.
-To view and read this system, go to: <br> <br>
+* When the game loop starts, _Mailgenerator.cs_ randomzies the mail's nation (on Day 1, the nation is always Republika until the last mail, which is from Greschnova).
+Then the generator pulls a randomized prefab from the nation's mail prefab list.
+* A random province of that nation will be chosen, then a random stamp will be pulled from that province's stamp prefab list.
+The mail is instantiated first, then the stamp is instantiated as a child gameobject within a predetermined x-y coordinate range.
+* Once player presses [Tab] when cursor is over mail, _MailOpener.cs_ will instantiate a letter prefab with a randomized letter contents, sender name, and receiver name that pull from _MainDataset.cs_.
 [**Assets > Sprites > Letter > Scripts > Generate**](https://github.com/KimHaAnhTran/DeadLetterOffice/tree/main/Assets/Sprites/Letter/Scripts/Generate) <br>
 _[MainDataset.cs](https://github.com/KimHaAnhTran/DeadLetterOffice/blob/main/Assets/Sprites/Letter/Scripts/Generate/MainDataset.cs)_ holds all data concerning letter contents, nations, provinces, names, and dialogues. <br>
 _[MailGenerator.cs](https://github.com/KimHaAnhTran/DeadLetterOffice/blob/main/Assets/Sprites/Letter/Scripts/Generate/MailGenerator.cs)_ handles all procedural mail and stamp generation. <br><br>